Expectancy theory: Valence V(R)

 When deciding among behavioral options, individuals select the option with the greatest amount of motivational force (MF).

 Expectancy and instrumentality are attitudes (cognitions), whereas valence is rooted in an individual's value system.

 Examples of valued outcomes in the workplace include, pay increases and bonuses, promotions, time off, new assignments, recognition, etc. If management can effectively determine what their employee values, this will allow the manager to motivate employees in order to get the highest result and effectiveness out of the workplace.

-Current research
+Later research

 Management

 Victor Vroom's expectancy theory is one such management theory focused on motivation.
 According to Holdford and Lovelace-Elmore, Vroom asserts, "intensity of work effort depends on the perception that an individual's effort will result in a desired outcome".

 In order to enhance the performance-outcome tie, managers should use systems that tie rewards very closely to performance.
 Managers also need to ensure that the rewards provided are deserved and wanted by the recipients.
 In order to improve the effort-performance tie, managers should engage in training to improve their capabilities and improve their belief that added effort will in fact lead to better performance.